create-snipara (NPX)

 Available MCP Tools

-After setup, you have access to 43+ MCP tools:
+After setup, you have access to the current 102-tool MCP contract across context, memory, automation, analytics, and orchestration:

 CategoryTools